eikonomega/pandas-practical-python-primer/dragon-scrolls/level-4/exercise-07.md

     ```python
     def create_friend(data: dict):
         """
-        Create a new friend entry is our datastore of friends.
+        Create a new friend entry in our datastore of friends.

         Args:
             data: A dictionary of data for our new friend.

         Raises:
             ValueError: If `data` is None.
         """
         if data is None:
             raise ValueError(
                     "`None` was received when a dict was expected during "
                     "the attempt to create a new friend resource.")
-        friends.append(data)
+        _friends.append(data)
     ```

     - Notice here that we are doing something new here: using the `raise` keyword.

     - This allows you to raise exceptions(errors) from your functions/methods.
     In this case, we use the built-in exception type `ValueError` which is a commonly used exception for when a variable's value is not compatible